amomorning/amomorning.github.io/_pages/about.md

 Hey, thanks for stopping by! 🦭

 My name is Yichen Mo(莫怡晨 in Chinese).
 I am a PhD student (from fall, 2019) in the Institute of Architectural Algorithms and Applications at Southeast University advised by **Prof. Biao Li**.
-I've also admitted by a Joint Doctoral Program in the chair of [Prof. Ludger Hovestadt](https://www.caad.arch.ethz.ch) at [ITA, ETH.
+I'm currently a visiting Ph.D. student in the chair of [Prof. Ludger Hovestadt](https://www.caad.arch.ethz.ch) at [ITA, ETH.
 Zurich](http://ita.arch.ethz.ch).

 My research interest are architectural representation learning and geometry processing, designing new algorithms and data structures for architectural data.